johnwinans/rvalp/README.md

 Pull requests are welcome.

-I will commit PDFs of useful versions into the /releases directory for those that don't wish to build their own.
+I will release PDFs after useful improvements from time to time into the releases area for those that don't wish to build their own.

 You can find the rvddt simulator mentioned in the text here: https://github.com/johnwinans/rvddt